rbroek/objectiv.io/docs/docs/introduction.md

 :::info
-if you want to run step 1 and 3 in one go, just run `docker-compose up`)
+if you want to run step 1 and 3 in one go, just run `docker-compose up`.
 :::
 ---